 – Our first design will take around 1-2 weeks to produce, and then after this, time is very much dependant on the clients approval of the design.
 We usually allow another one or two weeks to get everything ready to go to manufacture after confirmation of design.

 – Following an in-depth consultation with you, either over the phone or in our showroom, we will produce a CAD design with 3D renders and plans.
 This will include your appliance preferences, cabinetry/storage requirements, room dimensions and any other details on your ‘wish list’.
 This design will hopefully help you to visualise what your new kitchen will look like!

 – Once you’ve received your design, we welcome your feedback and will be more than happy to complete a set of changes to your design.
 A quotation for the kitchen design will then be supplied to enable you to move forward with your order.
 Following order placement we can then fine tune and tweak your design slightly in preparation for production.

 – Once your kitchen moves into production after all your order details have been confirmed, our current lead time for production is approximately eight to twelve weeks dependant on size, style and complexity of the kitchen.

 Why We Charge:

--We offer the design service as a separate chargeable service.
+– We offer the design service as a separate chargeable service.
 As with everything we do, we are transparent with our prices so we don’t ever build the cost of designing into the cost of our kitchens.
 As some of our clients choose to go straight to order, they will not choose this service.
-The cost of the design service is subsidised to account for the designer’s time and we then offset £500 of the £750 cost against a kitchen order once the order is placed.
+The cost of the design service is subsidised to account for the designer’s time and we can then offset 50% of the £600 cost against a kitchen order once the order is placed.